ddella/Debian11-K8s/Calico/Calico.md

 watch kubectl get pods -n calico-system
 ```

+>Be patient here, K8s needs to downloads the images on Internet.
+It took me 10 minutes to have all the Pods running.
+You can use Ctrl+C to exit from the watch command once all of the Calico pods have come up.

-You should see the following output:
+You should see the following output when everything in downloaded and running:
 ```
 NAME                                       READY   STATUS    RESTARTS   AGE calico-kube-controllers-7b89497fbf-pgqcd   1/1     Running   0          10m